blackbird314/zed-lean4/README.md

 ### Highlight

-- For optimal highlighting, set `"semantic_tokens"` to `"combined"`, which will enable LSP semantic tokens highlight.
+- For optimal highlighting, set `"semantic_tokens"` to `"combined"`, which will enable LSP semantic tokens highlight in Zed.

 ### Abbreviation